Nuitka/Nuitka-website/doc/doc/commercial.rst

        - Use Cases Priority

 .. important::

    Click the buttons in the boxes above if Stripe payment works for you (bank transfer, credit card, SEPA debit charge, etc).

-   Alternatively Bitcoin transfers are also acceptable to our wallet address ``bc1qj9htss26ltk24prdl4zcea86yn8k6f7hcxlapg``.
-Please fill out below contact form after doing it, so we have your information.
+   Alternatively Bitcoin and USDT crypto currency transfers are also acceptable, please read the details here `details here .... <crypto.html>`__

 ************
  Contact Us